Why Should I Use Guest Review in Project Management Software?

 Benefits of guest review

-Without guest review, your options are to give stakeholders more access or no access.
+Without guest review, your options are either to give stakeholders more access or no access.
 Giving them more access opens you up to the possibility of information being shared with people who don’t have the proper authority.
-Plus, it can increase your software costs by forcing you to purchase more user licenses.
+It can also increase your software costs by forcing you to purchase more user licenses.

 But with no access, people are forced to do reviews outside of the system.
-This can result in a number of consequences such as:
+This can result in several consequences such as:

 - Duplicate requests